Javonet/javonet-docs/v2/getting-started/getting-started-java.md

 :::code source="v2/snippets/java/common/sampleProgram.java" ID="Import":::

 Javonet needs to be activated first.
 Activation must be called only once at the start-up of an application.
-During the first activation, license server are called and a javonet.lic file is generated.
+More about activation in [Activating Javonet section](/guides/v2/`{calling_technology}`/`{called_technology}`/getting-started/activating-javonet.md)

 :::code source="v2/snippets/java/common/sampleProgram.java" ID="Activation":::

-To use other programming technology, [Runtime Context](/guides/v2/foundations/runtime-context.md) of the called technology needs to be created.
+As a second step, [Runtime Context](/guides/v2/`{calling_technology}`/`{called_technology}`/foundations/runtime-context.md) of the called technology needs to be created.

-:::code source="v2/snippets/java/common/sampleProgram.java" ID="RuntimeContextCreation":::

 RuntimeContext refers to single instance of the called runtime.
 Once it is created it is used to interact with called runtime.

+:::code source="v2/snippets/java/common/sampleProgram.java" ID="RuntimeContextCreation":::

 The simplest use case is to get from target technology a type from a built-in library: